Install Linkerd Service Mesh in RancherDesktop Cluster

 - create a

-in the cluster and create anannotation
+namepsacein the cluster and create anannotationlinkerd.io/inject=enabled, shown below

 # Creating an emojivoto namespace used for linkerd demo application as well